radgrad/docusaurus2/docs/developers/howto/manage-this-site.md

 ---
-title: Managing this site
+title: How to manage this site
-sidebar_label: Managing this site
+sidebar_label: Manage this site
 ---

 This site is implemented using [Docusaurus 2](http://v2.docusaurus.io).
 Here is an abbreviated guide to writing documentation for this site.